moha-b/Clima/README.md

     - A Dart package that helps in comparing objects for equality in a more convenient way, enhancing the simplicity of value-based equality checks.
 - Flutter SVG:
     - An SVG rendering and widget library for Flutter, enabling the display of Scalable Vector Graphics files in Flutter applications.
-- Connectivity Plus:
+- Wakelock Plus:
-    - A Flutter plugin for monitoring network connectivity, providing information about the device's network status and connection type.
+    - Allows you to keep the device screen awake, i.e. prevent the screen from sleeping.
 - Google Maps Flutter:
     - A Flutter plugin for integrating Google Maps into Flutter applications, allowing developers to display interactive maps with markers, polylines, and more.